How does Greenland justify killing whales?

 Official marketing for visitors to Greenland actively promotes whale meat as a local delicacy.

 Results of WDC’s investigation

-Promotional material written in English targeting tourists with offers of blue, sei and sperm whales, all of which are supposed to be protected species.
+Promotional material written in English targeted tourists with offers of blue, sei and sperm whales, all of which are protected species.

 On the official 'Taste of Greenland' website it reads:

 ‘…a new generation of creative chefs have in recent years started working with contemporary gastronomic interpretations of meat from marine mammals.
 How would you like a whale burger with angelica dressing?
 Or an ice-cold whale carpaccio of fillet and mattak, garnished with thyme sorbet and crowberries?’